Cabins and Chapels

 You can start simplifying by exploring tiny homes.
 Perhaps, not even living small, but living in a tiny home.

-This not the same thing as my still-active cabin dreams stoked by thoughts of Walden Pond and such.
+This is not the same thing as my still-active cabin dreams stoked by thoughts of Walden Pond and such.
 At this point, living tiny probably seems more like fairly well-off hipsters surrounded by walls of reclaimed wood than Thoreau.

 There is no shortage of examples to check out.
 Look on Instagram.
 Watch Tiny House Nation.
 Check out Pinterest.